Have you been asking yourself why you cannot lose weight?

 - Meditation/prayer – there is research that practicing this for 20 minutes per day changes you cellularly for the better

-- Social support from family and friends, even if it’s just phone call to hear their voice
+- Social support from family and friends, even if it’s just a phone call to hear their voice

 - Engage in activities/hobbies that bring you joy – painting, gardening, cooking, etc.

 - Adaptogenic herbs – there are several, so talk with your health care provider if you feel this might be something you are interested in trying to impact your elevated cortisol